 Loyle Carner – Yesterday’s Gone

-Loyle Carner is a very talented up and coming hip hop artist from South London.
+Loyle Carner is a very talented up and coming hip-hop artist from South London.
 “Yesterday’s Gone” is his debut album and it is a stunner.
-Here, Carner does well in combining elements of grime, jazz and R&B in coming up with songs that are more laid-back than traditional UK grime, while the lyrics are quite confessional and no doubt personal.
-In a UK hip hop scene that is quite established sound-wise, Carner has done a great job in going down his own path on this record and in doing so carving out for himself a unique nice within that scene.
+Here, Carner does well in combining elements of grime, jazz, and R&B in coming up with songs that are more laid-back than traditional UK grime, while the lyrics are quite confessional and no doubt personal.
+In a UK hip hop scene that is quite established sound-wise, Carner has done a great job in going down his own path on this record and in doing so carving out for himself a unique niche within that scene.

 Fav Tracks: The Isle of Arran, Mean it in the Morning, Damselfly, Ain’t Nothing Changed, Stars & Shards